itsPedro231/Apolo/README.md

 # Apolo
-discord music player bot in development the code is in https://replit.com/@PedroFaraco/Apolo#main.py
+discord music player bot in development.
+The code is in https://replit.com/@PedroFaraco/Apolo#main.py